-You love immersing yourself in nature, but after an amazing day of exploring new trails, scrambling up a granite slab or paddleboarding on a glassy alpine lake, you want to enjoy some of the comforts of home.
-You want to rest your head on a real pillow (not a rolled up hoodie!) and sleep without contorting your body to avoid rocks on the ground.
+You love immersing yourself in nature, but after an amazing day of exploring new trails, scrambling up a granite slab, or paddleboarding on a glassy alpine lake, you want to enjoy some of the comforts of home.
+You want to rest your head on a real pillow (not a rolled-up hoodie!) and sleep without contorting your body to avoid rocks on the ground.
 In the morning, you want to stand up and stretch before drinking a cup of barista-quality brew and eating freshly baked peach streusel muffins.
-You are a glamper.
-And you’re not alone—glamping has surged in popularity over the past few years.
+You are a glamper and you’re not alone—glamping has surged in popularity over the past few years.
 Set up your own luxury camp, complete with the modern amenities you can’t live without, here are 4 tips to help you set up your DIY glamping spot.

 Every good camping trip needs some downtime entertainment, like a deck of cards for evenings when your feet are tired from a grueling hike or a slackline for afternoons when you have some energy to burn.
 Footbags are always a fun diversion as well.
 But this is glamping, people!
 Up the ante and pack a portable power station (in addition to the camp classics) to keep your go-to gadgets juiced and ready.
 Even the smallest units can recharge your tablet multiple times so you can devour ebooks before bed or power a 32-inch TV for three hours before you have to break out the portable solar panels.
 Just be mindful of those around you when using electronics outdoors.
 Not everyone wants to listen to your music in the morning or fall asleep to the sounds of a scary movie while in the woods.